 Cecconi’s – Located in the courtyard of the Soho Beach House, Cecconi’s serves brunch, lunch, and diner.
 A modern Italian restaurant be sure to try the spaghetti with lobster or the chicken paillard.

 Citi Bike Rentals.
-The only other place I have seen Citi Bike rentals is in NYC.
 This is a great way to explore Miami Beach instead of walking or spending a ton amount of money on Uber or Lyft.
 The bikes are rented from a bike station with a credit or debit card and then returned to a bike station when you are finished.
 The bikes don’t have to be returned to the same station you rented from.

 What to Do